 Free school meals

-You may qualify if you are a parent, guardian or carer and receive one of the following:
+You will qualify if you are receiving one of the following benefits.

 - Income-related Employment and Support Allowance

-- Child Tax Credit (but not Working Tax Credit) and have an annual income (as assessed by Her Majesty’s Revenue and Customs) that does not exceed £16,190
+- Child Tax Credit but not Working Tax Credit and have an annual income that does not exceed £16,190

 - The Guarantee element of State Pension Credit